open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/dashboard/microstrategy/yaml.md

 {% codeInfo srNumber=3 %}

-- **Host Port**: This parameter specifies the host and port of the MicroStrategy instance.
-This should be specified as a URI string in the format http://hostname:port or https://hostname:port.
+- **Host Port**: This parameter specifies the host of the MicroStrategy instance.
+This should be specified as a URI string in the format http://hostname or https://hostname.

 For example, you might set it to https://demo.microstrategy.com.